Spicy City: Production

+Discussions involving a series based upon Trey Parker and Matt Stone's video Christmas card Jesus vs. Santa (which would become South Park) led HBO to contact Ralph Bakshi in order to produce the first animated series targeted specifically toward adults.
+Bakshi enlisted a team of writers, including (besides his son Preston) Asian, Black, Transvestite, and previously incarcerated individuals to develop Spicy Detective, later renamed Spicy City.
+South Korea-based studios Koko Enterprises and Seoul Moive animated the series while Funbag Animation Studios in Ottawa animated the virtual reality scenes from the first episode.

 Episodes

 Reception

-The series premiered on 11 July 1997, beating South Park to television by over a month and becoming the first "adults only" cartoon series.
+The series premiered on 11 July 1997 at midnight, beating South Park to television by over a month and becoming the first "adults only" cartoon series.

 Although critical reaction was mixed and largely unfavorable, Spicy City received acceptable ratings.
-The Los Angeles Times called the series "Adolescent Humor for Adults" The Dallas Morning News said the series "exploits the female form".
+The Los Angeles Times called the series "Adolescent Humor for Adults".
+The Dallas Morning News said the series "exploits the female form while also condemning the practice."

 A second season was approved, but the network wanted to fire Bakshi's writing team and hire professional Los Angeles screenwriters.
 When Bakshi refused to cooperate with the network, the series was cancelled.